While there is no evidence to support their beliefs, people with the disorder believe they will be exploited, harmed, or deceived by others.

-People with a personality disorder, such as paranoia, are generally suspicious and suspicious of other people.
+People with personality disorders, such as paranoia, are generally suspicious of others.

 They are almost always suspicious of other people’s intentions, sometimes even thinking that their motives are evil.

-It is normal for people to have a certain amount of paranoia in some life situations, such as worries about being fired from work.
+It is usual for people to have a certain amount of paranoia in some life situations, such as worries about being fired from work.

 However, people with the disorder are very concerned, causing it to permeate all areas of their lives, including their professional and personal relationships.